Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How to Clean a Golden Retriever’s Ears in 5 Steps

-1. Examine Ear for Redness or Inflammation
+1. Examine the Ear for Redness or Inflammation

-3. Fill Ear Canal with Ear Cleaner
+3. Fill the Ear Canal With Ear Cleaner

-Once your dog is in position, shake the ear cleaner and pour a generous amount into the ear.
+Once your dog is in position, shake the ear cleaner solution, and pour a generous amount into the ear.
 The entire ear canal should be filled with the cleaner, and some liquid can spill out.
 Check to see if the cleaner drains into the ear.
-You can move the ear flap around a little bit to encourage the fluid to funnel into the ear.
+You can move the ear flap around a bit to encourage the fluid to funnel into the ear.

-4. Massage Base of the Ear
+4. Massage the Base of the Ear

 happy-golden-retriever_

-Photo Credit By: archimede, Shutterstock
+Image Credit archimede, Shutterstock

-5. Wipe Debris from the Surface of the Ear
+5. Wipe Debris From the Surface of the Ear

-Some dogs may accumulate more debris in their ears than other dogs, so they might need a second round of cleaning.
-Make sure not to over-clean your dog’s ears, as this can cause irritation and lead to infection.
+Some dogs accumulate more debris in their ears than others, so they might need a second round of cleaning.
+Make sure not to over-clean your dog’s ears, though, as this can cause irritation and lead to infection.
+If you notice debris lodged deep inside your Golden Retriever’s ear, have your vet clean it out instead of trying to do it yourself.

 If you are looking for the perfect product to clean your dog's sensitive areas or would benefit from an on-the-go option, Hepper's Wash Wipes are our recommendation.
 These premium wipes are thick and durable enough for the toughest of paw messes, while still being soft enough to use on your dog's ears or eyes.
 Formulated with pet-friendly, hypoallergenic ingredients they are the ideal product for all dogs of all ages, skin conditions, or sensitivities.